GurvindarK/Loan-predictor-app-for-small-business/README.md

-# Small Business loan prediction app
+# Small Business Loan Prediction App

 The Proposed streamlit app Take some inputs from user and predicts, if the small business loan would get approved or not .